fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

   - Click on SaveHosts Configuration

 ### Ubuntu Cloud Host
-- For our purposes we will use 3 hosts, based on Ubuntu-20.04-server-clouding
+- For our purposes, we will use 2 hosts, based on Ubuntu-20.04-server-clouding
-- Create a new template as we did for Cisco 7200 router and Cisco 3745 switch
+- Create a new template as we did for the Cisco 7200 router and Cisco 3745 switch
-- Click on FILE -> New template
+- Click on ****FILE -> New template****
-- Select **Install an appliance from the GNS3 server (recommended)** then click on next
+- Select **Install an appliance from the GNS3 server (recommended)** then click on the next
 - Type **Ubuntu Cloud Guest** into filter search bar
 - Select **Ubuntu Cloud Guest** under the Guests tab and click on install
-- Select install the appliance on your local computer then click on next
+- Select **Install the appliance on your local computer** then click on the next
 - Check **allow custom files** checkbox
   - If a popup appears, click on *yes*
 - Click on **ubuntu-cloud-init-data.iso** under **Ubuntu Cloud Guest version 20.04 (LTS)** voice